ocean-tracking-network/node-manager-training/_episodes/06_auth_notebook.md

 ### Create Password

 Run this cell.
-You will be prompted to create a password for the file (if it is a new file) or to enter the existing password if you are accessing an existing file. **Ensure that you remember this password**, as you will be using it every time you connect to the database through the Nodebooks.
+You will be prompted to create a password for the file (if it is a new file) or to enter the existing password if you are accessing an existing file. **Ensure that you remember this master password**, as you will be using it every time you connect to the database through the Nodebooks.

 ### Create or Update Main Connections